riganti/dotvvm-docs/Pages/concepts/viewmodels/request-context.md

 ## Returning files

-+ `ReturnFile` function is used when you need to [return a file](~/pages/concepts/upload-and-download-files/return-file-from-viewmodel) which will be downloaded by the user.
++ `ReturnFileAsync` function is used when you need to [return a file](~/pages/concepts/upload-and-download-files/return-file-from-viewmodel) which will be downloaded by the user.

 ## Asynchronous operations